 - 4 curry leaves (optional)

 - 11/2 to 2 tsp kashmiri chilli powder (adjust to spice required)

 - 1/8 tsp freshly crushed coarse black pepper (adjust to taste, optional)

 - Salt to taste

 - Rinse the ivygourds well.
 Cut off the top and bottom ends and thinly slice the ivygourds lengthwise.
 Keep aside soaked in water.
 Peel the skin of the potatoes and cut it into thin quarters and soak them in water.

 - Heat oil in a nonstick/ ceramic pan, add mustard seeds.
-When they splutter reduce the flame, add asafoetida, turmeric powder,curry leaves.
-Drain the water from ivygourds and potatoes and add it to the seasoning.
+When they splutter reduce the flame, add asafoetida, turmeric powder, and curry leaves.
+Drain the water from ivygourds and potatoes and add it to the seasoning immediately.
 Saute well, add red chilli powder, black pepper,salt and stir fry till the mix coats the ivygourds and potatoes.

 Option 1: Approximately an extra tablespoon(adjust to indivudual choice)of oil will be required for crispy ivygourds and for it to be tastier.

 - If you want crispy stir fry, the ivygourds and potatoes should be thinly sliced.
 Do not cover it while cooking.
 Keep sauteing on low flame occassionally so that the ivygourds and potatoes don’t stick to the bottom of the pan.(This will take some time).
 Stir fry till cooked.
 Mix well and garnish with coriander leaves.